srhbinion/portfolio-iro/_portfolio/03-zoltar.md

 link: "http://magiceight.obsidianpixel.com/"
 link-name: magiceight.obsidianpixel.com

-keywords: Development, Design, HTML/CSS, Sass, Type kit & Jekyll
+keywords: Development, Design, HTML/CSS, Sass, Type-kit & Jekyll

 description: |
     Ask Zoltar is a random fortune generating website written in JQuery with custom visuals in Sass (inspired by the Ask Zoltar machine from the movie BIG).
 Additional note, this site is created by installing a Jekyll gem and hosted with gh-pages.